Colton Herta: Formula racing career outside of Indycar

 In late 2024, Herta became heavily linked to a drive at the newly-forming Cadillac Formula One Team after their bid to join Formula One in was accepted.
 Mario Andretti—a member of the board of directors—stated that one of their two seats would "most likely" go to him, but added that "you have to keep your options open."
 Cadillac later announced that their two seats would be filled by Sergio Pérez and Valtteri Bottas in August 2025 as Herta fell short of the fourth place finish needed to secure a Super License for 2026.
 The next month, Herta was later announced as Cadillac's test driver for 2026, leaving Andretti's IndyCar outfit to fulfill this role.
 Cadillac CEO Dan Towriss also announced that Herta would aim for a seat in Formula 2, in an attempt to obtain enough super license points to be eligible for a spot in Formula One.
-Herta would need an outright top-eight finish in Formula 2 to reach the 40 points required for an FIA Super License for 2027, or a top ten finish with free practice sessions.
+Herta would need an outright top-eight finish in Formula 2 to reach the 40 points required for an FIA Super License for 2027, or a top ten finish with free practice sessions (one point each, up to four per season).
 Cadillac and Hitech Grand Prix confirmed Herta would join their Formula 2 outfit for the 2026 season.
+He was then selected as the Cadillac Formula 1 team's test and development driver for the 2026 season.
+Herta made his Formula One practice debut, replacing Pérez during FP1 at the 2026 Barcelona-Catalunya Grand Prix.
+He completed his maiden session in 21st place.